Author: John Mattiacci | Owner Mattiacci Law

 Future Medical Needs

 Those costs will be added to the overall settlement if you need future physical therapy, injections, or additional treatments to manage the injury.
-In severe cases, if the spinal cord injury leads to permanent disability or requires long-term medical intervention, your settlement may also reflect those future needs.
+In severe cases, if the injury leads to permanent disability or requires long-term medical intervention, your settlement may also reflect those future needs.

 Liability